The Customer service are so friendly"Omar Alshehhi"

 Do consider these eating joints to savor mouth watering Italian dishes while planning your next stop after leaving the airport terminal.

-Hailed as the Eternal City, Rome is one of the oldest surviving cities of Europe.
+Driving Directions While Rome’s historic city center is approachable from the airport in less than 30 minutes, you can take E53/A1 for Florence, which is about 192 miles northwest of Rome.
+Take A1 motorway if you are going to Naples, a famous beach destination located about 150 miles southeast of the Italian capital.
+Rome Hailed as the Eternal City, Rome is one of the oldest surviving cities of Europe.
 A major tourist destination, Rome is known for its imaginative poets, legendary writers, inspiring painters, and artistic architects that created monumental masterpieces of Italy.
 Explore the legendary historic complex while enjoying delectable Italian cuisine in some of the world’s most famous restaurants.
 Key city attractions

 What makes VIP Cars special?